jawslouis/MakePlacePlugin/README.md

 * Make sure the relevant floors are checked.
   * If in an apartment, you want to check all floors
 * Click on `Apply Interior Layout`.
 Sit back and wait for the placement to finish!
+  * If there are crashes, check [this section of the FAQ](#why-does-the-plugin-crash-sometimes-when-applying-a-layout):

 ###